 As the results of Depaul Housing Services are consolidated into its ultimate parent entity's financial statements, Depaul International, Depaul Housing Services has taken the exemption from preparing a statement of cash flows.

-2. Turnover, Operating Costs and Operating Surplus
+2. Turnover, operating expenditure and operating surplus